* Translated by AI

 (From left) Lee Chung-yong, Ki Sung-yueng, and Koo Ja-cheol met in the mixed zone after the Hana Bank K League 1 2026 Round 14 match between Incheon United and Pohang Steelers, held at Incheon Football Stadium on the 12th, for a commemorative photo. /Photo=Reporter Park Jae-ho

-Ki Sung-yueng (37, Pohang Steelers) offered heartfelt words of encouragement and advice to his younger teammates.
+Ki Sung-yueng (37, Pohang Steelers) offered touching sincerity and advice to his younger Taeguk Warriors teammates.

 Pohang continued their unbeaten run of four matches (three wins, one draw), maintaining fourth place with 22 points (six wins, four draws, four losses).
-With only one game fewer than second-place Ulsan HD (23 points), the point gap is just one, laying the groundwork for a push toward the top ranks.
+With only one match fewer than second-place Ulsan HD (23 points), the point gap was just one, laying the groundwork for a push toward the top ranks.

-Ki Sung-yueng, who anchored Pohang's midfield that day, delivered steady passes and excellent game control on both offense and defense, performing smoothly.
-Relying on his characteristic wide vision, he strongly supported the team's core.
+Ki Sung-yueng, who anchored Pohang's midfield that day, delivered steady passes and game control on both offense and defense, showing reliable performance.
+Relying on his characteristic wide vision, he firmly supported the team's spine.
 Ki Sung-yueng played until the 18th minute of the second half before being substituted for Kim Seung-ho.

 In the mixed zone after the match, Ki Sung-yueng expressed satisfaction with the team's upward momentum despite acknowledging the fatigue of an away game.
 He said, "It's physically tough playing away, but the players are sticking together and accumulating points.
 We will hold on until the break and finish in the top ranks."

-When asked about the reason for his recent change to long hair, he smiled and replied, "There's no special reason; my wife likes it, so I've been growing it out.
+When asked about the reason for his recent change to long hair, he smiled, saying, "There's no special reason; my wife likes it, so I've been growing it out.
 I think I'll cut it when the weather gets hotter."

-On the day of the match, Koo Ja-cheol, a close friend of the same age who once played together on the national team, visited the stadium, drawing attention.
-Even Lee Chung-yong (Incheon), who briefly faced off against Koo in the second half, joined the three in the mixed zone for a brief, smiling chat.
+On the day of the match, Koo Ja-cheol, a close friend of the same age who once played together with Ki Sung-yueng on the national team, visited the stadium, drawing attention.
+Even Lee Chung-yong (Incheon), who briefly faced off against Koo in the second half, joined them in the mixed zone for a brief, smiling conversation.
 Ki Sung-yueng said, "It's been a long time since we met.
-Seeing friends I cherish most made my heart swell with emotion."
+Seeing friends I cherish most made my heart warm."

 Ki Sung-yueng (center). /Photo=Korea Professional Football League